dushyant958/SHL-Assessment/README.md

 ---

-## Dataset
+## Data Collection and Processing Pipeline

+The data pipeline follows a **clear, multi-stage process**:

+### 1. URL Collection

-• **Source**: SHL Product Catalog (Individual Test Solutions only)
+• SHL product catalog contains **32 pages** of Individual Test Solutions
-• **Total assessments scraped**: 377
-• **Excluded**: Pre-packaged job solutions

-### Files Used
+• `scraper/collect_urls.py` scrapes all assessment URLs
+• URLs are stored in `data/urls.json`

+### 2. Assessment Data Scraping

+• Each URL is visited using `scraper/scrape_details.py`
+• Detailed assessment information is extracted
-• `assessments_final.json` – Raw scraped data
+• Raw scraped output is stored in `data/assessments.txt`

+### 3. JSON Conversion

+• `assessments.txt` is converted into structured JSON
+• Output saved as `data/assessments_final.json`

+### 4. Preprocessing

-• `processed_assessments.json` – Cleaned and structured data
+• `preprocessing.py` cleans and normalizes data
-• `embeddings.pkl` – Precomputed embeddings
+• Generates canonical text representation for embeddings
-• `metadata.pkl` – FAISS metadata

-> All data used is **real, scraped, and unmodified**.
-Artificial data inflation was intentionally avoided.
+• Output saved as `data/processed_assessments.json`

 ---

-## Data Preprocessing

-The `preprocessing.py` script performs:

-• Text cleaning and normalization
-• Job level and language standardization
-• Test type code normalization
-• Generation of canonical embedding text per assessment

-The output is saved as `processed_assessments.json`.

----

 ## Embeddings

-• Generated using **Gemini Embedding Model** (at data preparation time)
+• Generated using **Gemini Embedding Model** during data preparation
-• Stored in **FAISS** for fast vector similarity search
+• Stored in **FAISS** inside the backend vector store
 • Embedding dimensionality is fixed and consistent

 > ⚠️ Gemini embeddings are **not regenerated** during runtime due to API exhaustion.